Protiviti helps global energy conglomerate complete a complex integration of an E&P target

 Parent Company Solution

 Those undertakings revealed several weaknesses within the function.
 From a supply standpoint, category management lacked common definitions and objectives, as well as a formal approach to assign and segment categories.
 From a business standpoint, the function had failed to leverage the firm’s global reach.
-Additionally, Protiviti measured 11 processes in category management against industry best practises and found large gaps in two of these processes and modest gaps in the rest.
+Additionally, Protiviti measured 11 processes in category management against industry best practices and found large gaps in two of these processes and modest gaps in the rest.

 Based on those and other findings, Protiviti advised the company to put each purchase category through an annual 11-step process to confirm that sourcing plans and strategies were still appropriate.
 Categories were also segmented into three tiers based upon their importance and the level of formality and discipline required in the procurement and management process.